top of page

 Coral reefs, true treasures of biodiversity, cover less than 1% of the ocean surface but are home to approximately 25% of marine life.
 However, these vital ecosystems are threatened by many factors that jeopardize their survival and, by extension, the balance of the oceans and our planet.

-Global warming: Rising ocean temperatures are a major cause of coral bleaching.
-This occurs when corals expel zooxanthellae, the microalgae that live in symbiosis with them, causing them to bleach and often die.
+• Climate change: Rising ocean temperatures are one of the main causes of coral bleaching.
+This phenomenon occurs when corals expel zooxanthellae, the microalgae that live in symbiosis with them, leading to their discoloration and, often, their death.

-Ocean acidification: Increased carbon dioxide in the atmosphere dissolves in the water and causes a drop in the pH of the oceans.
-This weakens the limestone skeleton of corals, making it harder for them to grow and making them more vulnerable.
+• Ocean acidification: Increased carbon dioxide in the atmosphere dissolves in the water and causes a drop in ocean pH.
+This weakens the calcareous skeleton of corals, making their growth more difficult and rendering them more vulnerable.

-Marine pollution: Plastics, heavy metals and other chemical pollutants disrupt marine life and damage reefs.
-Corals exposed to these toxins see their survival rates plummet.
+• Marine pollution: Plastics, heavy metals, and other chemical pollutants disrupt marine life and damage reefs.
+Corals exposed to these toxins experience a significant drop in survival rates.

-Unsustainable coastal development: Construction near shore increases sediment runoff that can smother coral reefs.
-In addition, excessive urbanization leads to changes in marine habitats.
+• Unsustainable coastal development: Construction near the coast increases sediment runoff, which can smother coral reefs.
+Furthermore, excessive urbanization leads to changes in marine habitats.

 What can we do?

-There are solutions to reverse these trends.
-Initiatives such as coral reef restoration, led by organizations like Coral Guardian, engage local communities and promote sustainable practices.
-Outreach efforts, such as those undertaken by Martin Colognoli, combine art and science to help educate the public about the importance of protecting these ecosystems.
+Solutions exist to reverse these trends.
+Initiatives such as coral reef restoration, led by organizations like Coral Guardian, involve local communities and promote sustainable practices.
+Awareness-raising efforts, like those undertaken by Martin Colognoli, combining art and science, help educate the public about the importance of protecting these ecosystems.

 Conclusion

-Coral preservation is not only an environmental issue, but also an economic and human one.
-To ensure the survival of reefs and the biodiversity they shelter, it is essential to take concerted measures and raise awareness among as many people as possible about the importance of this ecosystem.
+The preservation of coral reefs is not only an environmental issue, but also an economic and human one.
+To ensure the survival of the reefs and the biodiversity they harbor, it is essential to take concerted measures and raise awareness among as many people as possible about the importance of this ecosystem.